freeCodeCamp/freeCodeCamp/guide/english/java/loops/break-control-statement/index.md

 ![:rocket:](//forum.freecodecamp.com/images/emoji/emoji_one/rocket.png?v=2 ":rocket:") <a href='https://repl.it/CJZC/0' target='_blank' rel='nofollow'>Run Code</a>

-It should be noted that while break statements, labels and goto's are all part of the java syntax, using them is more often than not considered bad programming style.
+It should be noted that while break statements, labels and goto's are all part of the java syntax, using them is more often than not considered bad programming style, and even harmful per [Edgar Djikstra](https://homepages.cwi.nl/~storm/teaching/reader/Dijkstra68.pdf)